 Now let's look at how to connect and operate the sound card.
 There are 4 terminals on the SFX Sound Card.
 Only three are used for connection to this board.
 Pay very close attention to the voltage here as more that 5V will damage the sound card rendering it inoperable!
+Make sure your sound card has a Micro SDCard inserted into the slot.
+If you do not have a Micro SDCard inserted, contact Big Easy Modeling Solutions to get yours or how to add your own.

-- RX Connect this terminal to the TX terminal on the main Captain Series board. - TX This terminal is not used. - GR Connect to GR on the Captain Series. - 5V Connect ONLY to the VC terminal on the Captain Series board!
+- RX Connect this terminal to the TX terminal on the main Captain Series board.

+- TX This terminal is not used.

+- IR This terminal is not used.

+- GR Connect to GR on the Captain Series.

+- 5V Connect ONLY to the VC terminal on the Captain Series board!